What is Executive Function Coaching and is it Right for my Child?

 At The Learning Collective ATX, we offer executive function coaching to teach students the strategies and tools they need to help strengthen their executive function skills.
 We offer a three-part approach:

-Personalized Executive Function Coaching for your Child: This is 1:1 coaching that is tailored to your kiddo’s needs—whether it is teaching backpack and school supply organization, time management strategies, creating a homework routine, promoting growth mindset shifts, keeping track of homework assignments etc.
+Personalized Executive Function Coaching for your Child: This is 1:1 coaching that is tailored to your child’s needs—whether it is teaching backpack and school supply organization, time management strategies, creating a homework routine, promoting growth mindset shifts or keeping track of homework assignments etc.

 Parent Coaching: This is where a lot of the magic happens.
 At the end of the day, the parents are the ones who have to be equipped with the knowledge and commitment to help their child put these executive function strategies into play.